Letder40/koukai/README.md

 # Koukai

 ## What is koukai?
-Koukai is a free and opens source discord like social network, I don't really like web development so much, so I don't know where is this going...
+Koukai is a free and open source discord like social network, I don't really like web development so much, so I don't know where is this going...

 ## Demo
 ![demo](media/demo.png)